olivierots/Deploy-a-NodeJS-WebApp-Using-Terraform-Docker-Fargate/README.md

 and calls the requested api as described in the server.js file e.g /api/users endpoint. which will then load & display all the information from the db.json file on a web browser.

+## architecture of the network ##
+1. I have an application load balancer pointing to an ECS cluster which has 4 containers running
+2. The containers will doanload the image from the ECR which an aws repo where container's images are stored in
+3. ECS pulls the images and run as a dokcer containers
+4. All logs will be pushed from the ecs containers to cloudwatch
+5. Auto scaling policies atatched to the ECR are also in place for capacity management
+6. The docker image will be stored in docker repo called ecs-service in aws which is ideal for private images

 ```
 ##  high level technical explanation  ##
 ```